HOW TO USE CANDY CAP MUSHROOMS

 The two most common methods for extracting the flavor from candy caps are steeping and grinding, but some chefs also reconstitute them.
 Each of these three methods offers different flavor and textural benefits, so you’ll want to pick the one that best suits your recipe.
 Be careful not to use too many candy caps, they’re extremely potent and can overrun other flavors in your dish if you’re not careful.

-Pros: Imparts flavor without changing textures or significantly increasing volume (so most recipes don’t have to have other ingredients adjusted for freezing, gelling, or baking chemistry/physics to work)
+- Pros: Imparts flavor without changing textures or significantly increasing volume, which means most recipes don’t have to have other ingredients adjusted for freezing, gelling, or baking chemistry/physics to work.

-You can grind dry candy caps either into pure candy cap powder or a flavored sugar blend.
-Use a motorized spice or coffee grinder.
+Grind dry candy caps either into pure candy cap powder or a flavored sugar blend using a motorized spice or coffee grinder.

-We don’t have a lot of experience with this method, so we aren’t sure how the candy cap flavor is effected, but this might be another option.
-Let us know how it goes.
+We don’t have a lot of experience with this method, so we aren’t sure how the candy cap flavor is affected, but this might be another option.